-- 1. The Centres provide study and doctorate opportunities in relevant disciplines. - 2.
-The Centres' graduates are qualified for the local and international employment market in the area of global health care and pandemic prevention. - 3.
-There are established research capacities in the area of global health care and pandemic prevention. - 4.
-New scientific findings are transferred into practice. - 5.
-An established Centre network allows for joint research endeavours, for addressing overarching issues, for synergy effects and for improved visibility.
+- The Centres provide study and doctorate opportunities in relevant disciplines. - The Centres' graduates are qualified for the local and international employment market in the areas of climate protection and environmental conservation. - There is established research capacity for matters regarding climate and the environment.

+- An established Centre network allows for joint research endeavours, for addressing overarching issues, for synergy effects and for improved visibility. - New scientific findings are transferred into practice. - The climate and environmental footprint of education, research and international cooperation have been improved.